kirillsulim/articles/2021/03-xy2xy-yandex-technologies-analogs/en.md

 ## Contribution

+If you are still interested please visit [xy2xy](https://github.com/kirillsulim/xy2xy) page.
 Feel free to add any inner Yandex technology which is not a part of NDA.
 Please follow [contribution guidelines](https://github.com/kirillsulim/xy2xy#contibuting) of the xy2xy repository.

-## Repository

-If you are still interested please visit [xy2xy](https://github.com/kirillsulim/xy2xy) page.